evandagrift/codexroyale.com/README.md

 [BCrypt.Net-Next (4.0.2)](https://github.com/BcryptNet/bcrypt.net/)

 # End Points
-ASP.Net Core uses the [MVC Pattern](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?WT.mc_id=dotnet-35129-website&view=aspnetcore-3.1) so all the end points can be found in the Controllers folder.
+ASP.Net Core uses the [MVC Pattern](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?WT.mc_id=dotnet-35129-website&view=aspnetcore-3.1) so all the end points can be found in the /Controllers folder.
 These files can be identified by end-point-name-Controller.cs and can be called at `http://localhost:52003/api/EndPoint`.
 This API uses [AspNet Core Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-5.0) to handle authentication.
 There are three level of authorization Anonymous [AllowAnonymous], Any user with a valid user token [All], and Admin users [Admin Only].
 If there are no users within the database, the first user created will be given admin privledges.

 ## Users